 By the time junior year rolls around, students know it’s go-time.
 Many may experience frustration or disappointment that their GPA isn’t as high as they’d like.
 But fretting over the past doesn’t fix it.
 Instead, students should focus on doing their best moving forward.

 “You can alleviate the stress by creating a positive study environment and not adding to the pressure,” says Shaffer.
 “If you see your child struggling, get a tutor.
-Let her know that all you expect from her is that she does her best, nothing more.
-The past is the past.
-All she can do is move forward and face the next year with a good study plan.”
+Let them know that all you expect from them is that they do their best.”

 Financial concerns always produce mounds of stress, notes Shaffer.

-“Make time to talk about your budget for college with your teen,” she says.
+“Make time to talk about your college budget with your teen,” she says.
 “Hoping your student will get a full scholarship is unrealistic.
 You need to plan for the worst (little or no aid) and hope for the best (multiple scholarships and merit aid).
-If your student knows what you can afford to contribute and what is expected of her, the stress can be minimized.”
+If you let your student know what you can contribute and what is expected of them, you will minimize their stress.”

 Having the chance to go to college is a privilege.
 Yes, preparing for it may come with mountains of paperwork, testing, and tough decisions, but I hope my son and I can enter this period grateful and focused on the opportunity rather than panicking about the pressure and anxiety that may accompany it.